 From Newcastle the teams travelled south again with a hectic schedule ahead of them; on Monday 22nd April they performed at Barley Bank, Darwen, Lancashire.
 The report in the Northern Daily Telegraph gave little information other than the facts that the crowd was in the region of 1,000, and the game was played in torrential rain.
 The North, in red, defeated the South by two goals to one.
 On Wednesday 24th April they appeared before a crowd of 3,000 at the Intake ground in Doncaster.
 As at Newcastle, the local press seemed more interested in the players' attire than in the game.
 The North team was reported as wearing red quartered shirts while the South wore blue quartered shirts.
 Both teams wore dark blue knickerbockers, apart from four players who donned short skirts and one, Miss Edwards, who appeared in a white shirt and straight blue knickers, which the Doncaster Gazette considered, "the simplest and most effective costume on the field."
 In a reference to the current fashion for tightly-laced corsets it went on to report that the players "seemed to have discarded - at least on the field - those modern abominations in the way of clothing by which women distort the graceful form which nature has endowed them with and impair their physical vigour and health."

 The press were also obsessed with the sex of "Tommy."
 Ever since the match at Crouch End, there had been speculation that "Miss N. Gilbert," also known by the pseudonym "Daisy Allen," was actually a boy.
 After the match at Doncaster one of the spectators got close enough to the players to put the question, "Is the little 'un a girl?"
 He received the enigmatic answer, "Yes, he is."
 A few days later Lloyds Weekly Newspaper claimed to have put the issue beyond doubt, reporting that "Tommy" was the 13-year-old son of one of the players, whose real name was Richardson.
-Despite this, "Tommy" continued to appear as Daisy Allen, and was invariably referred to as a young girl in subsequent match reports.
+A team photograph, taken during the club's earlier visit to Newcastle, is strong evidence that this was true, and can be viewed in the linked PDF 9.
+Nevertheless, "Tommy" continued to appear as Daisy Allen, and was invariably referred to as a young girl in subsequent match reports.

 The teams stayed overnight in Doncaster following their appearance, and the next morning set off for Newark.
 The rain fell incessantly during the day, and when they took the field at Newark Town FC there were only 1,000 spectators in attendance to witness North defeat South by 3 goals to 2.
 The following day, Friday 26th April, they appeared before a crowd of 2,000 at Harlaxton Road, Grantham, the home ground of Grantham Rovers.
 The match was a tame affair, ending in a 1-1 draw.
 The punishing schedule continued; the next morning they set off on a long train journey to Burnley, where they were only able to field two teams of nine per side owing to injury or fatigue.
 They travelled straight from the station to the Turf Moor ground, and played 40 minutes each way before a crowd of 2,000 before they were able to adjourn to the Bull Hotel for something to eat.